MGTheTrain/aws-s3-sample/README.md

 ## How to use

-### Local setup

-#### Precondition
+### Precondition

-- An Azure Storage Account service container needs to be deployed and accessible or
-- a localstack docker container can be utilized.
+Either an Azure Storage Account service container needs to be deployed and accessible or a localstack docker container can be utilized.
 Therefore:

 ```bash
 cd localstack-demo
 sudo docker compose up -d --build
 ```

-#### Build and compiled source code
+### Build and compiled source code

 Create from the [secrets.template.cfg](./templates/secrets.template.cfg) in the [templates folder](./templates/) a `secrets.cfg` file in the project root directory and replace the `<PLACEHOLDER_*>` values.
 The [test_aws_blob_handler.rs](./test/test_aws_blob_handler.rs) and [main.rs](./src/main.rs) will export the environment variables trough the `secrets.cfg` file.
 Afterwards execute the following to run the tests: